-Jennifer Hirsch, the founder of Marked Point, spoke to First Round Review this week about picking the best PR firm for her startup, and what she’s learned from the process of working with over 50 PR firms.
-Here are a few of our own thoughts you may want to keep in mind when your company is in the market for the perfect PR pros to spur growth and company/product awareness.
+Jennifer Hirsch, the founder of Marked Point, spoke to First Round Review on the topic and covered her process of picking the best PR firm for her startup and what she’s learned from working with over 50 PR firms.
+Here are a few of our thoughts you may want to remember when your company is in the market for the perfect PR pros to spur growth and company/product awareness.

 Have they worked with other startups?
 In the same city?